Saturday, April 27, 2024

 As the cooks began their dexterous work, the aromas were mouth-watering.

 The recipe originated in 420 CE in Nanjing.
-Ducks are inflated (with bicycle-tire pumps or air hoses) to keep their skins tight and separate it from the fat.
+Seen above, ducks are inflated to keep their skin tight and separate it from the fat.
 The carcasses are blanched and hung to dry, so the skin tightens more.
 While hanging for 24 hours, the skin is glazed twice with honey, marinades, soy sauce, five-spice powder (star anise, cloves, cinnamon, fennel seeds, and Sichuan pepper).
 Sometimes, nutmeg or citrus peel are used.
-The ducks are roasted carefully so the meat under the skin remains tenderly juicy but the skin gets crispyand easy to shave off.
+The ducks are roasted carefully so the meat under the skin remains tenderly juicy but the skin gets crispyand is easy to shave off.
 The heads remains attached to the carcasses to keep the juices inside.
-The duck is carved so diners can admire how the skin is expertly shaved from the succulent meat.
+The duck is carved in a certain way so the skin is expertly shaved from the succulent meat.

-We were impressed with the new construction of offices, condos, and apartment buildings near the river.
+We were impressed with the new construction of stylish offices, condos, and apartment buildings near the river.
+Below is Nile House (named for the river in Egypt) and Danube House (the river in Austria).

-There was a temporary ice-skating rink for winter enjoyment.
+Between the offices and condos, there was an ice-skating rink for winter enjoyment.

 NYC needs things like that… but NYC doesn’t care about creating safe things for pedestrians and cyclists.
 Lewis and I currently live in a building on the riverfront in NYC, and Randall’s Island is nearby, but pedestrians must use the gigantic vehicle bridge (Triborough Bridge)—which is strewn with broken bottles and full of car exhaust.

-The island has a soccer field, but most of it is used by the city to hold a big Sewage Treatment Plant and a huge Psychiatric Asylum.
+Randall's Island has a soccer field, but most of the island is consumed by the city to hold a big Sewage Treatment Plant and a huge Psychiatric Asylum.
 Things are nicer in Prague.

 We descended to the island to watch people feeding ducks by the shore.
 Recently, animals that resemble otters infiltrated Prague, and since they don’t have predators, they are causing an infestation.
 People should not feed them.
 The government wants to remove that invasive species from the ecosystem.
 Thankfully, we only saw ducks being fed.

-The island was named for “Hunts” because recreational dog hunts occurred there from 1690 to 1816.
+With a length of 500 meters, the island was named for “Hunts” because recreational dog hunts occurred there from 1690 to 1816.
 The island has tennis courts, ball fields, sports clubs, year-round enclosed skateparks, and picnic areas.
-The Prague Open tournaments occur in the central tennis court.
+The Prague Open tournaments occur there.

-Praguers swim in the waters—leaping from the grassy shores or floating docks.
-Ramps exist to launch kayaks.
+Praguers swim in the waters—leaping from the grassy shores and floating docks.
+Steps and ramps exist to launch kayaks.

 It's nice to live in a metropolis that has clean water.